Hao-Qian/reactexample/README.md

 # reactexample

-This is just an simple application for experimenting how to use react.
+This is just a simple application for experimenting how to use react.